JBarrett3/cs345RLO/README.md

 ## The Dataset

-The dataset is in dataset.csv and referred to *employees* from here on.
+The dataset is in dataset.csv and referred to as *employees* from here on.

 ## Example